avmlds/makeathon_cat_monitor/README.md

     id INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL, update_id INTEGER UNIQUE NOT NULL,
     is_resolved INTEGER NOT NULL DEFAULT 1);''')
-# STATES {"0": user in db, geo is set,
-#         "1": user in db, photo is sent,
-#         "2": user in db, pet_type checked,
-#         "3": user in db, pet_color checked,
-#         "4": user in db, pet_sex checked,
-#         "5": user in db, pet_age checked,
-#         "6": user in db, is_wild checked,
-#         "7": user in db, is_ill checked,
-#         "8": user in db, in_danger checked,
-#         "9": user in db, session ended

 cursor.execute('''
 CREATE TABLE IF NOT EXISTS user_state (
     id INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL,